-Michelle O’Neill MLA, Sinn Féin Leas Uachtarán (Deputy Leader) and the party’s leader in the Assembly in the north of Ireland, will deliver the Wales Governance Centre’s 2018 Annual Lecture.
+Michelle O’Neill MLA, Sinn Féin Leas Uachtarán (Deputy Leader) and the party’s leader in the Northern Ireland Assembly, will deliver the Wales Governance Centre’s 2018 Annual Lecture.

 As MLA for Mid Ulster since 2007, Michelle O’Neill has served in the Executive as Minister for Agriculture and as Minister for Health.

 Her lecture will be delivered at a critical time during the Brexit process.
 The Sinn Féin perspective on Brexit and the possibility of the creation of a hard border on the island of Ireland are of direct relevance to the constitutional and economic future of Wales and, indeed, of everyone on these islands.

 This opportunity to hear an address from one of Ireland’s leading politicians should not be missed, and we look forward to welcoming guests to the Pierhead building in Cardiff Bay on Monday 10th December at 18:00.
 Registration is available here.

 Director of the Wales Governance Centre, Professor Richard Wyn Jones, commented:

 “The Wales Governance Centre’s Annual Lecture has become an important event in the Welsh political calendar.
 Over the years our speakers have included leading figures from the political, legal and academic worlds including (most recently): then-UK Deputy Prime Minister, Nick Clegg; then Scottish Deputy First Minister Nicola Sturgeon; Professor Sir Tom Devine; and Elin Jones, Presiding Officer of the National Assembly for Wales.